wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Reproductive effort (i.e. proportional allocation to reproduction) is a major life history trait in plants and animals.
-In many plant populations, reproductive effort increases with increasing plant size – large plants have a higher relative allocation to reproduction than small plants.
-We will test for size-dependent reproduction in *Capsella bursa-pastoris* (shepherd’s purse).
+In many plant populations, reproductive effort increases with increasing plant size large plants have a higher relative allocation to reproduction than small plants.
+We will test for size-dependent reproduction in *Capsella bursa-pastoris* (shepherds purse).

 For the individuals of *Capsella bursa-pastoris* provided, a) count the total number of fruits (including the pedicels and/or dehisced tissue of